whopperprinting/LayerLapse/README.md

 **The [camera compatibility list](docs/camera_compatibility.md) is a work in progress.** I am still gathering more information.
 However, LayerLapse does come with a spare GPIO pin, so if you did happen to have issues, you could theoretically make it work with some creativity.

+For example, the GPIO pin can control a bluetooth remote for mobile phones!
+Tutorial coming soon.

 ### Each LayerLapse kit includes:

 - The compact, fully assembled LayerLapse mainboard